 The most critical resource for getting localization efforts right, are the people you involve.
 Localization needs to be done by someone who understands the language and culture.

 We love the story behind KitKat turning its brand around in Japan.
 Consumer research found that KitKat’s student target market did not connect with their iconic “Have a break” tag.
 However, the local team got wind of a different story.
 A trend of gifting KitKat bars before exam times had erupted in southern Japan.
 The local team believed that this was due to the word “KitKat” sounding like the Japanese phrase “kitto katsu” (“you will overcome”).

 In response, a new campaign was created capitalizing on this student craze by putting the phrase “Kitti Sakura Saku yo!” (“wishes come true”) in their Japanese adverts and a promotional campaign.
 The rest is history.

 PageProof for unlimited collaboration

-With PageProof, it is ingeniously simple to empower your team.
+With PageProof, it is ingeniously simple to empower your marketing teams.
 It’s a way to give everyone in your team a voice.
-There are no limits – unlimited proofs, versions, reviewers, even data storage too, and PageProof is available in eight languages too.
+There are no limits – unlimited proofs, versions, reviewers, and even data storage too.
+Customers who collaborate with teams worldwide will love that PageProof is available in nine languages too.